MikeBarberry/marvelapi/README.md

 # Marvel API
-Created when I was learning React.
-NodeJS, MongoDB and Express on the backend.
-Anyone can add characters to the list.
+Created when I learned about the Fetch API.
+Built with React, NodeJS, MongoDB and Express.
+Anyone can add characters to the website.